onlyquake/xonotic-wiki/Names.markdown

 // if this pad is crawled by google then we should substract 1 to the amount of hits :>
 //This pad is WIP, and in javascript.

-//Bad news, xenotic.com/.org is taken… so what now? - Xenoty :)))
+//Bad news, xenotic.com/.org is taken... so what now? - Xenoty :)))
 //We can use these criteria to filter our potential names
-//The reason why we need less than a certain number of hits, is because we won’t be found on a search engine if we don’t, this is why Nexuiz is not an existing noun
+//The reason why we need less than a certain number of hits, is because we won't be found on a search engine if we don't, this is why Nexuiz is not an existing noun